Get insider access

 • Inconsistent audio delivery across users.

 The SteelSeries Arctis 1 Wireless are decent wireless gaming headphones.
-They're comfortable and have very low latency thanks to their dongle, which means you shouldn't notice any delay when playing.
-These are a very versatile pair of headphones and can be used on many different gaming platforms.
-If you play online, the microphone sounds decent, although it lacks a bit of detail.
-On the upside, there are good customization options with the companion software and the battery life is very good with around 25 hours of playtime.
+They're comfortable and have very low latency thanks to their dongle, so you shouldn't notice any delay when playing.
+These very versatile headphones can be used on many gaming platforms.
+The microphone sounds decent if you play online, but it lacks some detail.
+On the upside, there are good customization options with the companion software, and the battery life is very good, with around 25 hours of playtime.

 Pros